 Voices for Indi is a community group, not a political party.
 V4I has a long term goal of building community participation in politics and democracy regardless of age, geography or political party allegiance.
 Consistent with V4I values, we welcome Cathy McGowan’s style of engagement with people across the electorate and her encouragement of their direct input into current issues and opportunities.
 We also welcome the transparency of Cathy McGowan’s voting record in Parliament and her regular addresses to the Parliament on issues and achievements in Indi.
 Politics is now done differently in Indi and we are collectively proud of what has become known as ‘The Indi Way’.

 Voices for Indi has confidence in Cathy McGowan’s style of representation.
-She is adhering to the people’s expectations of their Member of Parliament, as documented in the 2013 Voices for Indi report.
-Many people in Indi stated that they want a local political representative who truly represents the electorate, is strongly connected to the community, is accessible, visible, responsive and pro-active and is their voice in the political process.
+She has adhered to the people’s expectations of their Member of Parliament, as documented in the 2013 Voices for Indi report.
+Many people in Indi stated that they wanted a local political representative who truly represents the electorate, is strongly connected to the community, is accessible, visible, responsive and pro-active and is their voice in the political process.
 Respect for the people in the electorate and being worthy of their respect, as well as listening, being honest, polite and always working with integrity are seen as critical.
-The electorate wants someone who has a strong set of values, a moral compass and is prepared to ‘walk the talk’.
+The electorate wanted someone who has a strong set of values, a moral compass and is prepared to ‘walk the talk’ and Cathy continues to meet these standards.

 Voices for Indi exists to build an active 21st century democracy in Indi and will be involved in every election for the long term.